Intermezzo: Breaking away, redefining freedom

 Finding new purpose

-Yet this clarity often collides with the reality of exams, which create a contradiction that undermines innovative teaching: “If you try to teach your students to think… but then you have to use an exam format that is just repetition… then what’s the point of having taught differently?”
+The real barrier comes when innovative teaching is undermined by traditional assessment.
+“If you try to teach your students to think… but then you have to use an exam format that is just repetition… then what’s the point of having taught differently?”

 For her, the change must be holistic: curriculum, assessment, and classroom culture moving in the same direction.
 Otherwise, students revert to what they know, studying to jump through hoops necessary to pass the course, rather than studying to learn.